kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 ## Introduction

-To enable flexible searches of public FDA data about drugs, devices, and foods, the **FDA** created [openFDA](https://open.fda.gov/apis), a public RESTful API which uses the open source search platform [Elasticsearch](https://www.elastic.co/enterprise-search).
+To enable flexible searches of public FDA data about drugs, devices and foods, the **FDA** created [openFDA](https://open.fda.gov/apis), a public RESTful API which uses the open source search platform [Elasticsearch](https://www.elastic.co/enterprise-search).

 [AdverseVerterinaryEvents.com](https://adversevetevents.com/) is an example of a site that uses the **openFDA** API.